 Projects & Partners

 We are delighted to present some of the achievements and collaborations of COBOD.
 Our turnkey and flexible solution for 3D construction printing projects is the result of years of experience and carefully selected partnerships.
-Here, you can find more information about some of them.
-You can also read our customer testimonials brochure here.
+To view all projects done with our technology, click here.

 GE Renewable Energy combines one of the broadest portfolios in the renewable energy industry to provide end-to-end solutions to customers demanding reliable and affordable green power.
 Together with COBOD they are developing and optimizing 3D printed concrete bases for wind turbines, which would be printed directly on-site and allow the towers to be taller than traditional all steel ones, enabling the capture of stronger winds generating more energy at a lower cost.